tmenguy/ha-solcast-solar/README.md

 v4.1.9 pre-release
 * Granular dampening to dampen per half hour period by @autoSteve and @isorin
 * Dampening applied at forecast fetch and not to forecast history @autoSteve and @isorin
-* Retrieve un-dampened forecast values using service call by @autoSteve (thanks @Nilogax)
+* Retrieve un-dampened forecast values using action call by @autoSteve (thanks @Nilogax)
-* Get presently set dampening factors using service call by @autoSteve (thanks @Nilogax)
+* Get presently set dampening factors using action call by @autoSteve (thanks @Nilogax)
 * Migration of un-dampened forecast to un-dampened cache on startup by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.1.9...v4.1.9